nameko/nameko/docs/about_microservices.rst

         The overhead and lack of transactions between service calls encourages coarser APIs.
 Crossing service boundaries is expensive and non-atomic.

-        Where in a monolithic application you might write code that makes many calls to acheive a certain goal, a microservices architecture will encourage you to write fewer, heavier calls to be atomic or minimize overhead.
+        Where in a monolithic application you might write code that makes many calls to achieve a certain goal, a microservices architecture will encourage you to write fewer, heavier calls to be atomic or minimize overhead.

     * Understanding interdependencies

         Splitting an application over multiple separate components introduces the requirement to understand how those components interact.
-This is hard when the components are in different codebases (and developer headspaces).
+This is hard when the components are in different code bases (and developer head spaces).

         In the future we hope to include tools in nameko that make understanding, documenting and visualizing service interdependencies easier.